 Activities connected to organised crime exists in many spheres of society.
 It could include anything from counterfeit goods to human trafficking.
-When visiting a country, try to acquire knowledge about organised crime, to avoid contributing to the problem unwittingly, for example, when exchanging money, choosing accommodation, visiting restaurants, booking hotels, conference facilities, etc.
+When visiting a country, try to acquire knowledge about organised crime, to avoid contributing to the problem unwittingly, for example, when exchanging money, buying cheap goods in markets, choosing accommodation, visiting restaurants, booking hotels, conference facilities, etc.